ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 The date of when the file is last modified, represented in a string format.

-## HashMapFileSystem
+## FileSystem

-In our file system, HashMapFileSystem class will be used to represent the entire structure of the file system.
+In our file system, FileSystem class will be used to represent the entire structure of the file system.
 You should store file's information in the instance variable provided to ensure that the look up times are as efficient as possible.
-You are **NOT ALLOWED** to add any additional instance variables or to include any additional imports in `HashMapFileSystem.java`.
+You are **NOT ALLOWED** to add any additional instance variables or to include any additional imports in `FileSystem.java`.

 ### Instance Variables
 #### `nameMap`